Premier's Cup (BRC)

-This article is about a horse race located in Queensland.
-For the horse race with a similar name in New South Wales, see Premier's Cup (ATC).

-The Premier's Cup is a Brisbane Racing Club Group 3 Thoroughbred horse race for horses aged three years old and older, over a distance of 2200 metres under handicap conditions held at Eagle Farm Racecourse, Brisbane, Australia as part of the Queensland Winter Racing Carnival.
+The Premier's Cup is a Brisbane Racing Club Group 3 Thoroughbred horse race for horses aged three years old and older, over a distance of 2400 metres under handicap conditions held at Eagle Farm Racecourse, Brisbane, Australia as part of the Queensland Winter Racing Carnival.
 Total prizemoney is A$125,000.

 History

 The inaugural running of the race was in 2006.
 The race is considered a major prep lead up race to the Brisbane Cup which is held several weeks after this race in June.